National Mosque of Kuala Lumpur

 How should I behave during Ramadan?

-Avoid eating, drinking, or smoking conspicuously in public during the day.
+Avoid eating, drinking or smoking conspicuously in public during the day.
 Wish your colleagues "Ramadan Mubarak".
 It is a month of patience and kindness.

 Are Christian churches easy to find?

-Is there religious tension?
+Are there religious tensions?

 What are the rules for Hindu temples?